-REST is definitely better, or at least the easiest to match this model.
-RESTful systems (designed properly) already expose resources and methods through a standard HTTP-based API, resources are identified by URIs, and methods are modeled by HTTP verbs (e.g. GET, PUT).
+I would say REST is the best (or, at least, the easiest) to suit this model.
+When designed properly, RESTful systems expose methods and resources through an HTTP-based RBAC API.
+Resources are identified by URIs, and methods are modeled using HTTP verbs (GET, POST, DELETE, etc.).

-Apart from neatly modeling actions, REST services are typically a good place in the request flow to evaluate authentication and authorization, as this is often the main entry point to a system.
-For an access control mechanism to make sense, it is recommended to block all other routes to the system, such as direct access to data stores or any remote call mechanism in the code.
-Another great advantage of this architecture would be response filtering, in case some of the data should not be returned to the user.
+REST services neatly model actions, as we’ve discussed, but that’s not all – this is also a good place in the request flow to evaluate authorization and authentication, as it is quite often the main system entry point.
+For the access control mechanism to make sense, the recommendation is to block all other access routes to the system, such as remote call mechanisms in the code, or direct access to data stores.
+This architecture also has the advantage of response filtering, in the cases where some of the data should not be returned to the user.

-REST services process incoming requests, meaning the information found on the requests can be used to make access control decisions.
-Some useful details are:
+Because REST services process incoming requests, the information found within those requests can be used for access control decisions.
+Here are some details that prove useful:

-- Target method – As represented by the HTTP verb (e.g. DELETE), which means it’s possible to pass or block requests based on the called method.
+- Target method is represented by the HTTP verb (such as CONNECT), meaning it’s possible to block or pass requests based on the called method.

-Remember the simple roles-to-permissions configuration file above?
-It looked pretty elegant but did entail some work behind the scenes (not shown in this document), such as getting a list of all the methods a user might call and matching each permission to a specific method with that name.
-Not fun.
+Remember the roles-to-permissions configuration file we discussed above?
+It had an elegant look, but required some work behind the scenes (which wasn’t depicted in our example), such as obtaining a list of all of the methods a user may call, and matching permissions individually to a specific method with that name.

-All available resources are exposed via REST URIs, which, together with HTTP verbs, can cover all the actions that can be performed and need to be secured.
+REST URI’s expose all available resources, and together with HTTP verbs are able to cover all possible actions which can be performed and need to be secured.
 In the example below, 3 roles are configured: